Mini0n/konfioAmazon/README.md

   Database is MySQL 14.14.
-  Easiest way to install it and configure is by installing LAMP, WAMP or MAMP (Linux/Mac/Windows Apache+MySQL+PHP) Installers by bitnami can be found [here](https://bitnami.com/stacks/infrastructure). phpMyAdmin is algo a great tool to manager your DBs.
+  Easiest way to install it and configure is by installing LAMP, WAMP or MAMP (Linux/Mac/Windows Apache+MySQL+PHP) Installers by bitnami can be found [here](https://bitnami.com/stacks/infrastructure). phpMyAdmin is a great tool to manager your DBs.
 You can find it [here](https://www.phpmyadmin.net/)

 ### Configuration
   Now with Node and npm go to the *root* folder of the project and run `npm install` from your terminal.